How a Raw Diet Cured My Dog's Chronic Diarrhea

 We reached a crisis the summer that Jake was two.
 The flea, tick, heartworm topicals, along with a booster vaccine sent his digestive issues into overdrive, and Jake went for weeks without a firm stool.
 I began to research the best diets for dogs.
 I spent hours and hours researching kibble, kibble ingredients, calling calling customer service of kibble brands.
 I went from pet store to pet store looking for help.
 At 2 years of age, Jake was diagnosed with colitis and the outlook for the quality of his life wasn't great.
 His vet suggested scoping and life long medication.
 Not once did we ever think that it was not just the particular brand of kibble, but the kibble itself that was the problem.

-My life, and Jake's life, changed after a lengthy discussion with the owner of a holistic type of pet supply store and his almost whispered question:
+My life, and Jake's life, changed after a lengthy discussion with the owner of a holistic type of pet supply store asked,

 "Have you ever thought about a raw diet?
 It changed the life of my dog..."